How To Host a Cookie Exchange Party

 Don’t Forget About the Beverages

-No cookie exchange party is complete without some delicious drinks to wash down all those sweet treats.
+No cookie exchange party is complete without some delicious beverages to wash down all those sweet treats.
 Set up a drink station with a variety of choices for your guests.
-You could offer coffee, tea, hot chocolate, and even some festive cocktails or mocktails.
+You could offer coffee, tea, juice, hot chocolate, and even some festive cocktails or mocktails.
+For an extra personalized touch, serve them in a Monogrammed Acrylic Pitcher (it even includes nesting cups!)

 Organizing the Cookie Exchange

-Once all your guests have arrived and the cookies are set, it's time to start the exchange.
-There are several ways you can organize this.
-One common method is for guests to take turns choosing a dozen cookies until all are gone.
+Once all your guests have arrived and the cookies are set, it's time to begin.
+There are multiple ways you can organize this.
+One option is for guests to take turns choosing a dozen cookies until all are gone.

-Another idea is to draw numbers and select cookies in that order.
-Regardless of the method, make sure each guest has a way to carry their cookies home — our personalized tote bags make a perfect reusable solution.
+Another option is to draw numbers and select cookies in that order.
+Regardless of the method, make sure each guest has a way to carry their cookies home — our Monogrammed Tote Bags make for a perfect reusable solution.

 Fun Activities and Games

-While the cookie exchange will undoubtedly be the highlight of your party, consider including some additional activities and games to keep the fun going.
+While the cookie exchange will be the highlight of your party, think about including some additional activities and games to keep the fun going.
 How about a prize for the best decorated or most unique cookie?

 Or you could play a game of holiday trivia or host a cookie decorating contest.
-You could even set up a DIY hot chocolate bar for anyone whose sweet tooth still hasn’t been satisfied.
+Maybe even set up a DIY hot chocolate bar for anyone whose sweet tooth still hasn’t been satisfied.

 Providing Take-Home Containers